trevino293/trevino293/README.md

 ## About Me

 - 🌱 I’m currently learning new technologies and improving my coding skills.
-- 💼 I’m currently working on various projects in web development, data science, and more.
+- 💼 Working on various projects in web development, data science, and more.
 - 💬 Ask me about Python, JavaScript, or any other programming-related topics.
-- 📫 How to reach me: [Email](trevino293@gmail.com)
+- 📫 How to reach me: trevino293@gmail.com

 ## My GitHub Stats